 © 1955–2019 Syzygy: Crossing the Bridge to Self.
 All Rights Reserved.

-To help identify and accept Shadow aspects, you can trace the history of this repressed matter in your life and seek ways to integrate and honor the parts of yourself that you had once banished.
+To help identify and accept Shadow aspects, we can trace the history of this repressed matter in our lives and seek ways to integrate and honor the parts of ourselves that we once banished.
 See Shadow Work on this website for an example of this process.
 This process begins the healing of a psyche on an individual level, which will help to mend the psyche of all humankind, thus, heal within, heal the world.
 And ultimately—as was Jung’s life-long objective—“help men and women to know themselves, so that by self-knowledge and thoughtful self-use they could lead full, rich, and happy lives.” ♂ ♀

 Replace “child” with “world,” and Jung’s quote echoes Gandhi, “You must be the change you want to see in the world,” and Wayne Dyer, “Change the way you look at things and the things you look at change,” each suggesting healing begins within.

-In the split personality, the individual is aware of its ego and its conscious fears, loves, desires, and dislikes, etc. But the ego will be completely unaware of the repressed personality, which is, nonetheless, also outwardly expressing its fears and desires and insecurities, which are perhaps stemming from forgotten traumatic experiences; characteristics of themselves that they dislike; memories they find too difficult to cope with; and/or latent aspirations that others may have ridiculed.
+is completely unaware of its outward expression of fears and desires and insecurities, which often stem from forgotten traumatic experiences; characteristics of themselves that they dislike; memories they found too difficult to cope with; and/or latent aspirations that others may have inhibited or ridiculed or even forbidden.
+All of these denied aspects in our psyches collect in what Jung called the Shadow.

 “And I think this is the most important thing in Jung: To the degree that you condemn others, and find evil in others, you are to that degree unconscious of the same thing in yourself—or at least to the potentiality of it.”